-- Use an approach speed of 60 knots (no wind) no water ballast with the standard corrections for wind. - The aircraft is fitted with an undercarriage warning.
-If airbrakes are deployed with the undercarriage up, the system will sound. - The flight manual states 2-point landings required.
+• Use an approach speed of 60 knots (no wind) - no water ballast with the standard corrections for wind.

+- The aircraft is fitted with an undercarriage warning.
+If airbrakes are deployed with the undercarriage up, the system should sound. - The flight manual states 2-point landings required.
 (In fact a previous version of the FM even suggested the tailwheel should touch first).
-All this suggests a good hold-off is required on landing DO NOT FLY IT ON (you cannot possibly safely outland flying it on?).
-Furthermore the Flight Manual discusses the extra energy that must be absorbed with different touchdown speeds - Good control authority is maintained for the ground roll - On ground roll, hold tail wheel on the ground by applying full back stick.
-This will help with directional control and help to prevent the glider nosing over and scraping the belly.
+All this suggests a good hold-off is required on landing DO NOT FLY IT ON (you cannot possibly safely outland flying it on(?)).
+Furthermore the Flight Manual discusses the extra energy that must be absorbed with different touchdown speeds (ie 1⁄2 m V where V is speed). - Good control authority is maintained throughout the ground roll - On ground roll, hold tail wheel on the ground by applying full back stick.
+This will help with directional control and help to prevent the glider nosing over and scraping the underside of the nose. - The wheel brake provides (can provide) adequate effect for short periods.
+Being a simple and old fashion drum brake, it suffers brake-fade due to heat (caused by braking) not being dissipated fast enough.
+Any wheel brake use should be used at the end of the ground roll where its impact is more noticeable (ie the kinetic energy of the glider is less).